hekzam/scan-gui/README.md

 - There are things still not implemented due to the lack of backend at the time this project was conducted.
 Some code is therefore going to be removed.
 - Items displayed in pages aren't positioned where they seem, this could be improved/changed (see `markeritem.cpp`).
-The fieldItems are initialized in `setFieldItemAttributes` in `singlepage.cpp`
+The `fieldItems` are initialized in `setFieldItemAttributes` in `singlepage.cpp`
-- The mask applied on the preview (see `pagemask.cpp`, `addFieldToHighlight` in `pagemask.cpp`, `FieldItems` and `singlepage.cpp`) depends on the `m_rect` values of the fieldItems but changing around values in the coordinate system might break things on that end too.
+- The mask applied on the preview (see `pagemask.cpp`, `addFieldToHighlight` in `pagemask.cpp`, `FieldItems` and `singlepage.cpp`) depends on the `m_rect` values of the `fieldItems` but changing around values in the coordinate system might break things on that end too.
+- The currently implemented CLI could be reworked using the `QCommandLineParser` class.
+This can be done in `main.cpp`.